 To request an instructor-led workshop (currently facilitated virtually in Zoom), please contact email@example.com or call OIEC's main number at 303-492-2127.

 This workshop takes a closer look at behaviors that are considered discrimination, harassment, and sexual misconduct and uses case studies to practice skills for recognizing, responding to, and reporting concerns.
 The reporting process and support resources are discussed.

 This can be offered as a multi-session education and skill-building program.
 The training uses real-world examples to explore factors that promote or impede bystanders from helping.
 Participants brainstorm strategies for intervening effectively when they witness situations where help may be needed.

 - Undergraduate students – all incoming students in their first semester are required to attend a session.
 Booster sessions are offered for classes, student groups, and student organizations

 - Graduate students – offered at GTP fall/spring intensive and upon request.
 Focuses on skills for inside the classroom, among peers, and interactions with faculty

-- Faculty and staff – departmental sessions for addressing concerns in the workplace, among peers, and in the classroom
+- Faculty and staff – departmental sessions for addressing concerns in the workplace, among colleagues, and in the classroom.

-This is a skills-based training for addressing concerning behaviors and comments and addressing conflict in the classroom, at work, or among peers.
+This is a skills-based training for addressing concerning behaviors and comments and addressing conflict in the classroom, at work, or among peers and colleagues.
 It includes coaching and practice on what approaches and responses are most effective, and ways to set the stage for more positive and productive interactions.

-In this interactive, discussion-based session, participants learn what affirmative consent means and how to communicate effectively with a sexual partner.
-Participants also explore what sexual assault means under the law and university policy.
-Campus statistics and risk factors are explored along with campus and community resources and reporting options.
+In this interactive, discussion-based session, participants discuss affirmative consent and how to communicate effectively with a sexual partner.
+Participants also explore what sexual assault is and the risk factors for perpetration.
+Campus statistics and prevention strategies are explored along with campus and community resources and reporting options.